Arteeo/arteeo-glossary/README.md

 ### Overview

-This plugin provides a glossary-block for the WordPress-Gutenberg-Editor.
+This plugin provides a multilanguage glossary-block for the WordPress-Gutenberg-Editor.
 It also includes a backend to add, update and remove entries from within the glossary.

 ### Install